Automated 2-component potting

 Doming

 The production of a domed, decorative upper layer surface (doming) with highly transparent polyurethane potting, achieves a glass-like, three-dimensional appearance for logos and brand names.
-The potting surfaces are resistant to scratching and tears, because the potting masses return via a “self-healing effect” to their original state.
+The potting surfaces are resistant to scratching and tears because the potting compounds return via a “self-healing effect” to their original state.
 Scratch-protected clear potting layers of polyurethane are used for sensitive surfaces, for example in the interior of cars, or for the preservation or fragile objects.

 Filter potting

 Filters play an important role in many sectors, whether in air-conditioning or industrial systems, cars or vacuum cleaners.
-The quality of filters, the gluing of filter packets and the leakage-free sealing of the filter frame is essential for clean air in many products and industries.
+The quality of filters, the bonding of filter packets and the leakage-free sealing of the filter frame is essential for clean air in many products and industries.

 more...